Welcome to the Utah NeuroRobotics Lab Directed by Prof. Jacob A. George.

 Our research seeks to assist and rehabilitate individuals with life-altering neuromuscular impairments (e.g., stroke, spinal cord injury, limb loss).
 Our research links rehabilitation robotics and sensorimotor neural engineering through biologically-inspired artificial intelligence.
 We leverage wearable and implantable brain-machine interfaces to restore and/or enhance human function.

 Most lab websites are notoriously outdated; but not this one!
-We update our website weekly.
+Our website is updated weekly.
 Visit our news feed to see our latest highlights.
 For specific information about our ongoing research efforts, please visit our research page.

 If you are interested in volunteering in a research study to test out our cutting-edge technology, please visit our volunteer opportunities page.